netdata/netdata/docs/running-through-cf-tunnels.md

 [Restart the Agents](https://github.com/netdata/netdata/blob/master/docs/configure/start-stop-restart.md), and you are done!

-You should now be able to have a Local Dashboard that gets its metrics from Child instnaces, running through Cloudflare tunnels.
+You should now be able to have a Local Dashboard that gets its metrics from Child instances, running through Cloudflare tunnels.

+> ### Note
+>
+> You can find the origin of this page in [this discussion](https://discord.com/channels/847502280503590932/1154164395799216189/1154556625944854618) in our Discord server.
+>
+> We thought it was going to be helpful to all users, so we included it in our docs.